 Annual Fire Safety Statement

 Every year the owner of a building or premises (generally commercial, industrial or public buildings that are class 2 – 9 Building Code of Australia) must provide Council and Fire and Rescue NSW with a statement certifying that all essential fire-safety measures are properly maintained and functional.
-This statement must be assessed by a properly qualified person (ie. suitably qualified maintenance contractor) and when completed, displayed in a prominent position in the building.
+When completed, the statement must be displayed in a prominent position in the building.

 The assessment and inspection of the essential fire safety measures must have been carried out within the three month period prior to the date of the annual fire safety statement.

-Once a properly qualified person has assessed each measure and the owner has signed and completed the statement, lodge the statement with Council by email, post or in person and send a copy to The Commissioner, Fire and Rescue NSW.
+Once a competent fire safety practitioner has assessed each measure and the owner has signed and completed the statement, lodge the statement with Council by email, post or in person and send a copy to The Commissioner, Fire and Rescue NSW.
 Please note there is an administration fee payable to Council for lodging this statement.
 For further details concerning Fire and Rescue NSW procedures, visit fire.nsw.gov.au

 Within 12 months after the date of the fire safety certificate, an annual fire safety statement must be provided to the Council.
 This process is ongoing and each year an annual certificate must be submitted within 12 months of the last statement.